 - a.
 Including the assigned duties related to each, a one (1) hour tutorial shall normally be considered equivalent to two (2) hours in a scheduled laboratory or to three (3) scheduled hours in an open laboratory. - b.
-Including the assigned duties related to each, the following are examples of exceptional assignments deemed to be equivalent to 4 x 1 hour tutorials and the assigned related duties: - 3 x 2 hour tutorials Geography - 3 x 2 hour labs Psychology, Geography - 3 x 1.5 hour tutorials English - c.
+Including the assigned duties related to each, the following are examples of exceptional assignments deemed to be equivalent to 4×1 hour tutorials and the assigned related duties:

+3 x 2 hour labs - Psychology, Geography

+3 x 1.5 hour tutorials - English

+c.
 A Department that establishes a new equivalency shall notify, in writing, the Union and Human Resources of the new equivalency at least sixty (60) calendar days prior to the commencement of a new equivalent.
 If the Union disagrees with the equivalency it has ten (10) working days to notify the Department, with a copy to Human Resources, outlining in writing its reasons for disagreement with the equivalency.
 Should the Department and the Union fail to reach agreement, the matter shall be referred to the Director of the Learning and Instructional Development Centre, who shall make the final decision.